Colchicine

 - Acts as Anti-inflammatory agent

-- Treats Acute and Chronic gout
+- Treats acute gout flares

 - Reduced inflammatory response to uric acid crystals